Sanaa Lathan: Early life

 Lathan was born in New York City.
 Her mother, Eleanor McCoy, was also an actress and dancer who performed on Broadway with Eartha Kitt.
-Her father, Stan Lathan, worked behind the scenes in television for PBS, as well as a producer on shows such as Sanford & Son and Russell Simmons' Def Comedy Jam.
+Her father, Stan Lathan, worked behind the scenes in television for PBS, and as a producer on shows such as Sanford & Son and Russell Simmons' Def Comedy Jam.
 Her brother is Tendaji Lathan, a well known DJ.
-She attended Manhattan Center for Science and Mathematics as well as Beverly Hills High School.
+She attended the Manhattan Center for Science and Mathematics as well as Beverly Hills High School.

 Lathan's adolescence was a tough period.
 She has stated she was a latchkey kid whose parents weren't around much.
-As a result, she was left with relatives who happened to suffer from drug abuse.
+As a result, she was left with relatives who abused drugs.
 However, she went on to develop a solid relationship with her parents in the ensuing years.

-She graduated from University of California, Berkeley, with a bachelor's degree in English.
+She graduated from the University of California, Berkeley, with a bachelor's degree in English.
 She then attended Yale University and earned a master's degree in drama.